Bachelor of Dementia Care

-The Bachelor of Dementia Care is Australia's first degree in dementia care.
-It is available to domestic or international students, from carers to health professionals and anyone with an interest in studying dementia.
-This course will develop your specialised knowledge in this field so that you can make a difference to the lives of people living with dementia.
+The Dementia Care Program offers Australia's first degree in dementia care.
+It is available to domestic and international students, from carers to health professionals and anyone with an interest in studying dementia.
+This program will develop your specialised knowledge in this field so that you can make a difference to the lives of people living with dementia.

-The Bachelor of Dementia Care has 24 units.
-Students may study part-time (1-2 units) or full-time (3-4 units) per semester.
-Students are advised to allocate 8 hours of study per week per unit of study.
+Students may study part-time (1-2 subjects) or full-time (3-4 subjects) per semester.
+Students are advised to approximately 10 hours of study per week per subject of study.
 There are no formal examinations, all assessments occur throughout the semester.

 Recommended Study Pattern

 For students undertaking full-time study the following study pattern is recommended.
 If students are undertaking part-time study, we recommend that students complete all first year compulsory subjects prior to completing elective subjects to maximise success.

 - Year 1.
 8 subjects in first year including:

 - TAS-CAD005 Neurospeak Online

 - TAS-CAD101 Introduction to Ageing, the Brain and Dementia

 - TAS-CAD104 Principles of Supportive Care for People With Dementia